 - Make sure that you have Google Authenticator downloaded on all devices that you want to use.

-- If you've already set up Google Authenticator for your account, delete that account from Authenticator so you can start fresh.
-If you have not yet set up Google Authenticator, skip to the next step.
+- If you've already set up Google Authenticator for your account, delete that account from Authenticator.

-- Follow directions as usual to set up 2-Step Verification for the mobile app, making sure to either scan the generated QR code or enter the generated secret key on all devices that you want to set up.
+- Follow the steps on the screen to set up 2-Step Verification for the Authenticator app.
+Use the same QR code or secret key on all your devices.

 - To check if it's working, make sure the verification codes on each device are the same.